Saudi Arabia – Asir (Abha), Al Baha

 It is famous among linguists for being the site of the first and only attestation of “Old Arabic”: an inscription in Sabaic script dating to the 1st century CE.
 The inscription’s language is considered to be a precursor of Arabic, which itself is first attested in the 328 CE Namara inscription in Syria.

 Researchers know little about the city.
 According to archaeological excavations, the city dates to the fourth century BC.
-The city was originally known per the corpus of inscriptions in the site as Qaryat Dhu Kahl.
+The city was originally known per the corpus of inscriptions on the site as Qaryat Dhu Kahl.
 Kahl was the main deity worshiped by the Arab tribes of Kindah and Madh’hij.
 It is also known by the names of Qaryat al-Hamraa (Red City) and Dhat al-Jnan (City of Gardens) by the inhabitants in its period of prosperity.

-The golden age of the city stretched for nearly eight centuries between the 4th century BC and 4th century AD before it was abandoned.
-In its long period, the city survived various attacks from neighboring states, as suggested by late 2nd century AD Sabaean accounts.
+The golden age of the city stretched for nearly eight centuries between the 4th century BC and the 4th century AD before it was abandoned.
+In its long period, the city survived various attacks from neighbouring states, as suggested by late 2nd century AD Sabaean accounts.
 Also, the inscription of Namara mentions the expedition of Imru’ al-Qays ibn ‘Amr into Najran where he reached Qaryat al-Faw and drove the ruling tribe of Madh’hij from the city.
 It was never mentioned after that incident again, except in a brief account by al-Hamdani.

 Archaeological digging revealed that the city developed from a small caravan passing station, into an important commercial, religious, and urban centre in central Arabia, Najd.